AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/Basic_Tutorial.md

 By default, the {api:anychart.charts.Map#drillUp}.drillUp(){api} method is performed on "Esc" click, so use Esc to open the map of the previous level in the sample.

 ## Adjust settings

-The sample demonstrated in this article is rather simple, but it can be upgraded and adjusted in dependancy of your needs and preferences.
-Check the [Methods](Methods) and [AJAX Tutorial](AJAX_Tutorial) articles to know all about special drilldown methods and to understand how to upgrade it if necessary.
-For example, you can create breadcrumbs - find information about them in the [Breadcrumbs](Breadcrumbs) article.
+The sample demonstrated in this article is a simple one, but it can be improved and adjusted as you need.
+Check the [Methods](Methods) and [AJAX Tutorial](AJAX_Tutorial) articles to know all about special drill down methods and to understand how to use them.